Rlegaspi562/Statistical-Projects/README.md

 ### Synopsis

 **Objective & Motivation**: The city tax assessor is interested in predicting residential home sales prices in a midwestern city given a dataset of various characteristics of the home and surrounding property.
-The feautures we use to predict sales price of a home are number of bedrooms, bathrooms, and garage size.
+The features we use to predict sales price of a home are number of bedrooms, bathrooms, and garage size.

 **Role**: Statistician